jadonk/beaglebone-ai-wiki/System-Reference-Manual.md

 ### 3.2 Main Connection Scenarios

+This section will describe hot to connect the board for use.
+The board can be configured in several different ways.
+Below we will walk through the most common scenarios.
+* Tethered to a PC via USB C cable
+* Standalone Desktop with powered USB hub, display, keyboard and mouse
+* Wireless Connection to BeagleBone® AI

 ### 3.3 Tethered to a PC
 The most common way to program BeagleBone® AI is via a USB connection to a PC.
 If your computer has a USB C type port, BeagleBone® AI will both communicate and receive power directly from the PC.
-If your computer does not support USB C type, you can utilize a powered USB C hub to power and connect to BeagleBone® AI.
+If your computer does not support USB C type, you can utilize a powered USB C hub to power and connect to BeagleBone® AI which in turn will connect to your PC.
+You can also use a powered USB C hub to power and connect peripheral devices such as a USB camera.
+After booting, the board is accessed either as a USB storage device or via the browser on the PC.
+You will need Chrome or Firefox on the PC.

 * Locate the USBC connector on BeagleBone® AI